Building the Future of Nursing

 Today more than ever our communities need nurses to care, lead and to educate future generations to address our nation’s nursing shortage and to solve healthcare’s greatest challenges.

-The $40 million gift from UConn alumni Elisabeth DeLuca ’69 (NUR), will help support the construction of a new facility for the UConn School of Nursing along with support from Governor Ned Lamont, and the Connecticut legislature who allocated $30 million to construct this building.
+The $50 million gift from UConn alumni Elisabeth DeLuca ’69 (NUR), will help support the construction of a new facility for the UConn School of Nursing along with support from Governor Ned Lamont, and the Connecticut legislature. $20 million of DeLuca’s gift will go directly to construction costs while $5 million will fund equipment for the building and the remainder of the gift will be used for student scholarships and programmatic support.
+The balance of the construction costs will be funded through UConn 2000 and State of Connecticut bonding.

-The School of Nursing Building project is currently in the Planning Phase with design anticipated to complete in June 2024, followed by bidding.
-Construction is anticipated to begin in November 2024 and complete in July 2026.
+The School of Nursing Building project is currently in the Planning Phase with construction to begin in November 2024 and complete by academic year 2026.

 Location